Usage Statistics

 Configuration

-It is sufficient to only add a JDBC url in the usage-stats-url
+It’s sufficient to only add a JDBC URL in the usage-stats-url

 field in